 Bonners Ferry is home to the Kootenai Tribe of Idaho, one of six bands of the Kootenai Nation.
 Historically a semi-nomadic people roaming the entire Selkirk Loop region, the Kootenai Tribe has retained its native language and other cultural elements more strongly than most other American Indian groups in the United States.
-In the 1990s, the tribe successfully established the only casino on the Selkirk Loop route at the Best Western Kootenai River Inn.
-The tribe operates an impressive state-of- Bull moose at the Kootenai National Wildlife Refuge (Tom Koerner)
+In the 1990s, the tribe successfully established the only casino on the Selkirk Loop route at the Best Western Kootenai River

+Kootenai National Wildlife Refuge (Aaron Drew)

-the-art hatchery that rears white sturgeon and burbot, both endangered species in the Kootenai River.
+Inn.
+The tribe operates an impressive state-ofthe-art hatchery that rears white sturgeon and burbot, both endangered species in the Kootenai River.